 - Accounting Algebra I - Career Studies Significant career training and experience - Computer Technology Algebra I - Electromechanical Technology Algebra I (Algebra II preferred) - Ford ASSET Must meet ENG 101 or ENG 105 and MAT 100 prerequisites in order to take FOA courses.
 Prior to enrolling in FOA 151, students must first obtain a dealer sponsor.
 The inability to secure a dealership could jeopardize an individual's ability to meet all the requirements for this degree.
 Before agreeing to sponsor a student, a dealer may request a criminal background check on that student.
 Furthermore, dealerships often require that students hold a current and valid driver's license free from "current major" violations, as that term is defined in standard auto insurance policies.
-Dealerships also retain the right, in their sole discretion, to accept or deny students based on their findings. - Liberal Studies Must meet ENG 101 or ENG 105 and MAT 101 prerequisites - Nursing Algebra I, Anatomy with laboratory, Biology with laboratory, completed application process and results of the ATI TEAS Exam by May 20th each year for competitive review process.
+Dealerships also retain the right, in their sole discretion, to accept or deny students based on their findings. - Liberal Studies Must meet ENG 101 or ENG 105 and MAT 101 prerequisites - Life Sciences Must meet ENG 101 or ENG 105 and MAT 122 prerequisites. - Nursing Algebra I, Anatomy with laboratory, Biology with laboratory, completed application process and results of the ATI TEAS Exam by May 20th each year for competitive review process.